PAM: I’m Pam Laricchia from livingjoyfully.ca and today I’m here with Carol Black! Hi, Carol!

 A lot of these pathologies are associated with schooling.
-The school failure and suicide are very closely linked and just rampant in indigenous societies that have rapidly industrialized and where people have gone and built schools and brought this whole ranking and failure model into these previously relatively egalitarian social groupings.
-We are cherry picking the good things about the modern world and not looking at the problems we have.
+School failure and suicide are very closely linked and just rampant in indigenous societies that have rapidly industrialized and where people have gone and built schools and brought this whole ranking and failure model into these previously relatively egalitarian social groupings.
+We are cherry-picking the good things about the modern world and not looking at the problems we have.

-It’s funny, if we look within our own culture and you see one person is an Olympic athlete and another person is an astrophysicist and another person is a brilliant musician, you don’t think of one of them as being more developed than another.
+If we look within our own culture and you see one person is an Olympic athlete and another person is an astrophysicist and another person is a brilliant musician, you don’t think of one of them as being more developed than another.
 They are human beings who have developed along different trajectories.
 They have developed different capacities that are to some degree latent in all of us.
-They’ve spent their time differently and they have focused their efforts differently and they have arrived at different places.
+They’ve spent their time differently and they’ve focused their efforts differently and they’ve arrived at different places.
 I think that that’s how we have to look at other cultures.

 There’s this really nice film about Red Crow College (Re-Learning the Land: A Story of Red Crow College), an indigenous college in Canada, that Udi Mandel and Kelly Teamey made.
-This man named Narcisse Blood, who teaches at that college, he says that you have to understand that indigenous knowledge is a complete knowledge paradigm that is as large as, as extensive and complex as, the modern knowledge paradigm.
-It’s not just a little bit of folklore, and a little bit of plant lore, and cute stories, and cute traditions that we can celebrate on the weekends.
+This man named Narcisse Blood, who teaches at that college, he says that you have to understand that indigenous knowledge is a complete knowledge paradigm that is as extensive and complex as the modern knowledge paradigm.
+It’s not just a little bit of folklore and a little bit of plant lore and cute stories and cute traditions that we can celebrate on the weekends.
 It’s a complete different knowledge paradigm.
 It’s a different way for human intelligence to operate in the world.

-These other cultures have a lot of knowledge about how to build a complex social system where everyone is cared for and that supports human psychological health by embedding people in a network of social relationships where they feel like they’re not going to slip between the cracks and they’re not having to face things on their own.
+And these other cultures have a lot of knowledge about how to build a complex social system where everyone is cared for and that supports human psychological health by embedding people in a network of social relationships where they feel like they’re not going to slip between the cracks and they’re not having to face things on their own.
 They have very rich traditions of ceremony and of living with nature that enable them to live a satisfying life without the levels of material consumption and environmental destruction that we base our idea of the good life on.
-We’re going to need these other models to learn from because we have to change, they don’t have to change, we have to change. (laughter)
+We’re going to need these other models to learn from, because we have to change.
+It’s not they that have to change.
+We have to change.

-PAM: That came out so clearly, all these ideas came out so wonderfully in the film, I really enjoyed it.
-It really hit home, the ethnodiversity, the fact that we are all equals, there isn’t “better than/less than” kind of judgement, that, as Wade said, none of these cultures are failed attempts at being human.
+PAM: That came out so clearly, all these ideas came out so wonderfully in the film.
+I really enjoyed it.
+It really hit home, the ethnodiversity, the fact that we are all equals.
+There isn’t better than/less than kind of judgement.
+As Wade said, none of these cultures are failed attempts at being human.
 We are all living in our cultural knowledge base, like you had mentioned before.
 I think the film did such a great job at raising the questions and the conversations.
 As you said, we don’t know what the answers are, but there is certainly lots that we can be talking about.

-9. I was hoping that you could share a bit about what the filming experience is like?
-Your daughters came along at the time?
+9. I was hoping that you could share a bit about what the filming experience is like.
+Your daughters came along at the time, right?

 CAROL: Yeah, we went with a very tiny crew.
 We had two crew members and my husband and me and our kids and one other friend who went along with us.
 They participated in a variety of ways and they were able to get photography tips from the camera guys and they would hold the boom and things like that.

-They were just there on the spot, they didn’t have time to come back and get Neil and me.
-The camera guy just went up and introduced himself and said, “Oh, can we interview you about your involvement with this school?”
+They were just there on the spot.
+They didn’t have time to come back and get Neil and me.
+So, the camera guy just went up and introduced himself and said, “Oh, can we interview you about your involvement with this school?”
 And she said, “Sure.”
 And then the camera guy said, “Isabel!
 What would your mom ask if she was here?”
-So he basically said, “You do it!
-You do the interview!” (laughter)
+So, he basically said, “You do it!
+You do the interview!”

-So Isabel, who knew exactly what I would ask because she knows everything that I think (laughter), that’s one of the burdens of being an unschooled child (laughter), you know all of your parents’ thoughts and feelings, so she actually did the interview.
-She did a GREAT job!
+So, Isabel, who knew exactly what I would ask because she knows everything that I think, that’s one of the burdens of being an unschooled child, you know all of your parents’ thoughts and feelings.
+So, she actually did the interview.
+She did a great job!

-PAM: It sounded like it would have been a great time.
+PAM: I thought it sounded like it would have been a great time.
 And I love your point that either they participate or they find something else that’s interesting to do.
-It really is so nice, living with them, isn’t it? (laughter) And she did do a great interview with that German woman!
+It really is so nice living with them, isn’t it?
+And she did do a great interview with that German woman!
 That’s hilarious!
-She got some good answers there!
+She got some good answers there.

-CAROL: People probably say this but it’s like they always say people on their death bed don’t say they wish they had spent more time at the office, they say they wish they had spent more time with their kids.
+CAROL: People say this, but it’s like they always say people on their death bed don’t say they wish they had spent more time at the office, they say they wish they had spent more time with their kids.

 There was a guy who made a good point about how we raise or educate our kids.
-He was a proponent of the idea that kids pretty much turn out to be who they are and we don’t really have that much control over them actually. (laughter) He told that to one of them and she just felt despairing because she was like but if it doesn’t make any difference then why does it matter how I treat my kids?
+He was a proponent of the idea that kids pretty much turn out to be who they are and we don’t really have that much control over them actually.
+He told that to one woman and she just felt despairing, because she was like, if it doesn’t make any difference, then why does it matter how I treat my kids?
 And his answer was, well of course it matters how you treat your kids.
 You don’t get to pick how your husband turns out but of course it matters how you treat him.

-I think that that sense that it’s not about moulding your child or doing something that is going to make your child into necessarily a different kind of person but it’s just about treating each other with respect and living together in a way that feels mutually respectful.
+It’s not about molding your child or doing something that is going to make your child into necessarily a different kind of person, but it’s just about treating each other with respect and living together in a way that feels mutually respectful.
 It’s a work in progress for most of us, obviously.

 There’s this Lakota man who does a traditional horsemanship program with at-risk youth.
-What he was saying, for the Lakota people who are maybe less far off course than we are, he said it’s taken us seven generations to get this far off course but we have to expect it may take seven generations to get back.
-So I kind of look at it that way and explain it that way to my kids and hope that they will understand whatever failures or things that didn’t work well in their childhood as this kind of transitional process.
+What he was saying, for the Lakota people who are maybe less far off course than we are, he said it’s taken us seven generations to get this far off course and we have to expect it may take seven generations to get back.
+So, I look at it that way and explain it that way to my kids and hope that they will understand whatever failures or things that didn’t work well in their childhood as this transitional process.

 My parents were born into a world that was racist, sexist, authoritarian, colonial, with a lot of very negative values.
 And we’ve tried to change a lot of those values in our lifetime.
-But it’s a lot of work in progress.
+But it’s a work in progress.
 My parents tried to raise my brother and me in ways that were more respectful and less violent than the ways they were raised.
 My husband and I have tried to move that process along by questioning the institutional setting for learning and trying to give our kids the respect to learn what they want to learn when they want to learn it.
-That’s just sort of the next step.
-And then this next generation will be able to see ahead.
-We can’t see what lies ahead but they’ll see what the next step is and then they’ll take.
+That’s just the next step.
+And then, this next generation will be able to see ahead.
+We can’t see what lies ahead, but they’ll see what the next step is and then they’ll take that.

-I want to thank you SO much for taking the time to speak with me, Carol!
+That’s awesome.
+I want to thank you so much for taking the time to speak with me, Carol!
 It’s been a fascinating conversation!